alangithub2018/DataSharingAndSynchronization/README.md

-# Data Sharing and Synchronization in C# with lock()
+# Data Sharing and Synchronization in C#

-This project demonstrates how to use `lock()` in C# to synchronize access to shared resources between multiple threads, preventing race conditions and ensuring data integrity.
+This project demonstrates how to synchronize access to shared resources between multiple threads in C#, using `Interlocked.Add()` to ensure data integrity and prevent race conditions.

 ## Technologies Used